-Mahe Highlights: A Day Trip Through Seychelles' Largest Island
+Mahe Highlights: A Day Trip Through Seychelles Largest Island

 A breathtaking aerial view of Mahé Island, Seychelles, showcasing a rugged coastline with turquoise waters and lush greenery stretching along the shoreline.